 - 1. Check the carrying capacity of the floor at the installation location. - Place the vacuum pump on a flat, horizontal and fixed surface, to safeguard the lubricant supply.
 Reference surface is the vacuum flange. - 3.
-Evenly screw the 4 feet of the vacuum pump onto the base without distorting the pump housing. - 4.
-Use adjustment elements from the Pfeiffer Vacuum range of accessories for roots pumps to mount the feet horizontally. - 5.
-When installing the pump in a closed housing, ensure adequate air circulation. - 6.
-Keep both sight glasses freely accessible for checks and maintenance. - 7.
-Keep the filling/drain holes freely accessible. - 8.
+Screw the 4 feet of the vacuum pump on level with the standing surface. - 4.
+If necessary, use adjustment elements from the Pfeiffer Vacuum accessories range for mounting the feet horizontally. - 5.
+When doing so, make sure that the vacuum pump is not tensioned. - 6.
+When installing the pump in a closed housing, ensure adequate air circulation. - 7.
+Keep both sight glasses freely accessible for checks and maintenance. - 8.
 Ensure that the motor rating plate remains accessible at all times for a clear view of the voltage and frequency specifications. - 9.
 Maintain the minimum distances to bordering surfaces to guarantee sufficient air circulation. - 10.
+Leave the filling/drain holes and sight glasses freely accessible. - 11.
 Fill with lubricant prior to first commissioning.

-5.2 Filling up lubricant
+5.2 Filling with lubricant